pcmathias/AACC-Introduction-to-R/README.md

 To maximize our course time, please attempt to complete the following tasks ***prior*** to arriving:

-1. Install (or update) R from [Comprehensive R Archive Network (CRAN)](https://cloud.r-project.org]).
+1. Install (or update) R from Comprehensive R Archive Network (CRAN) at (https://cloud.r-project.org]).
 Select the version of R for your operating system (Windows, Mac OS, Linux).
-1. Download and install [RStudio](https://www.rstudio.com/products/rstudio/download/#download).
+1. Download and install RStudio at (https://www.rstudio.com/products/rstudio/download/#download).
 Select the installer for your Operating System.
 1. Launch RStudio after installation.
 On the left side of the screen (the Console tab), install the tidyverse package by copying and pasting the following code into your Console and hitting enter: `install.packages("tidyverse", dependencies = TRUE)`.
 1. Complete the pre-course survey [here](https://goo.gl/forms/9mal6vQKwWYiXjyd2).

+If you have any problems with steps 1-3 above, refer to the introduction lecture where there is more detail here: (https://github.com/pcmathias/AACC-Introduction-to-R/blob/master/01%20-%20Introduction%20to%20R.Rmd).

 ## Using the content in this course